 Here you can see how the classmark system works, but if you have any problems finding what you need, just ask a member of staff - they will be happy to help.

-In this area of the building you will find key texts across all subject areas, which are available for one day loan.
-These are shelved using the same system as the other books in the Library.
+In this area of the building you will find key texts across all subject areas, which are available for short loan [3 days].

 The Quick Access PCs can be found on all floors of the building.